George Riley Minard was born in 1863 in Barbour County, WV, the son of Sarah Minerd and Thomas Mayle, who were not

 George was married twice.
 His first wife was Sarah Ann "Sally" Croston (1867-1939), whom he married on Oct.
 30, 1887.
 Sally was the daughter of Thomas H. and Nancy (Mayle) Croston.
-George was age 19 at the time of marriage, and Sally was 15.
+George was age 19 at the time of marriage, and Sally was 15 and pregnant.
 The wedding took place at the home of Edgar Trimble in Barbour County, presided over by Rev. Israel Moats of the United Brethren Church in Christ.

-George and Sally had 10 known children: Grover James Minard, Cansetta Collins, Blanche Ann Collins, Samuel Miner, Willie "Babe" Miner, Marion Francis "Frank" Miner, Conter Miner, Camden Minard, May "Alta" Croston and Mildred Newman.
+George and Sally produced a large family of 10 known children -- Grover James Minard, Cansetta Collins, Blanche Ann Collins, Samuel Miner, Willie "Babe" Miner, Marion Francis "Frank" Miner, Conter Miner, Camden Minard, May "Alta" Croston and Mildred Newman.

 George was a farmer and coal miner, and the Minards lived in the Philippi area when the federal censuses were taken circa 1900-1910.
 In 1920, when the federal census was taken, they resided in the south district of Philippi, along Olive Hill Road.
 Later, they lived at Ford Run.
 The census of 1930 shows George and Sarah Ann making their home near Philippi, with their sons Willie, Grover and Samuel living nearby as neighbors.

 Sally died at age 72 of dysentery, caused by "exhaustion," on Oct.
 26, 1939, at home.
 The Philippi Republican published an obituary, which said that funeral services "were held at 1 o'clock ... at the Minard school with the Rev. Harris, in charge."
 She was laid to rest in the Welch Cemetery.
 At the time, they had seven surviving children.